 I shared them a couple years ago but failed to include building plans.
 You can view the originals here.

 Back then I was trying to learn if these birds would even use nesting boxes which was a quick no but when it rains or when it’s really hot they like to hide for shelter, even if tall grass is available.

-I’ve used these shelters for Coturnix and Bobwhite quail and in most of my posts you’ll notice them mixed throughout the terrain.
+I’ve used these shelters for Coturnix and Bobwhite quail and in most of my articles you’ll notice them mixed throughout their terrain.
 I absolutely love these shelters and so do the birds.

 Quail Shelter Supplies